This post was originally published on October 8, 2015 and has been updated for accuracy and comprehensiveness.

 - Swipe readers.

-With proper installation, gain control over who is entering and/or leaving specific areas for improved visitor management.
+With proper installation, gain control over who is entering and leaving specific areas for improved visitor management.